AtlApoorv/ParkingLot/README.md

 -The Console application is injected with a adapter dependency to separate the logic.
 -Main processor code resides in the Adapter.cs

-Follow the below steps to setup .Net core 2.1 on your platform
+Follow the below steps to setup .Net core 2.1 runtime on your platform, which is required to run the console application:

 macOS
 Install the .NET Core 2.1 Runtime on macOS: